vasilakisfil/microtypes.info/content/http.md

 However, we feel that this is the perfect case for hosting an API's discovery for available capabilities using reactive negotiation.
-We could keep the `/*` for "ping" or "no-op" type of method as the RFC notes and have the root `/` for listing all API's capabilities through MicroTypes for all resources, as [IATEOAS](#935-api-bootstraping) denotes.
+We could keep the `/*` for "ping" or "no-op" type of method as the RFC notes and have the root `/` for listing all API's capabilities through MicroTypes for all resources.

 Now that we know how to fetch the MicroTypes that the server offers, we need to find an appropriate representation for it.